 The Haydn House

 Haydn spent his final years (and period of greatest celebrity) in this residence.
-A nice little museum where you can learn about the composer’s music and life, but also the wider world he lived in.
+A nice little museum where you learn about the composer’s music and life, but also the wider world he lived in.

 Many of these musician residences feature original instruments and other memorabilia.
 The Haydnhaus, for example, has one of Haydn’s own pianofortes.